giuliamml/data-journal.github.io/pages/nginx-scripting.md

 Because we're using a lightweight Alpine Linux base image, we'll have to install some dependencies taken for granted in other systems, like `gcc`, `curl` and `wget`.
 We name them `build-deps` so that we can refer to them later and delete them, in case you want a production ready system.

-The other dependencies are LuaRocks packages for unit testing, `busted`, and an http client, `lua-resty-http`.
+The other dependencies are LuaRocks packages for unit testing, `busted`, and a http client, `lua-resty-http`.

 ### Carry over assets, Nginx config files, Lua files